Athens Piraeus Port

 Map of Piraeus Port

-• Facilities at Piraeus port
+• Facilities

-- Passenger terminals: There are 3 passenger terminals with air-conditioned waiting rooms, refreshment rooms and restrooms.
+- Passenger terminals: There are 5 passenger terminals with air-conditioned waiting rooms, refreshment rooms and restrooms.

 - Shuttle bus: Free shuttle bus connecting the different areas of the port.

-- Parking: 130 parking spaces near Terminal 4 and Cruise Terminal B.
+- Parking: 700 parking spaces near Gates E7 and E8.

-• Routes from Piraeus Port
+• Routes from Piraeus

-- Crete: Heraklion, Chania, Rethymno, Sitia, Kissamos.
+- Crete: Heraklion, Chania, Sitia, Kissamos.

-- Peloponnese: Kyhtira, Antikythira, Porto Heli.
+- Peloponnese: Kyhtira, Antikythira, Porto Heli, Ermioni, Methana.

 - North Aegean: Chios, Lesvos (Mytilene), Psara, Ikaria (Evdilos, Agios Kirikos) Fournoi, Samos (Karlovasi, Vathi).

-- Dodecanese: Astypalea, Halki, Karpathos (Karpathos town, Diafani), Kalymnos, Kasos, Kastelorizo, Kos, Leros, Lipsi, Nisyros, Patmos, Rhosdes, Symi, Tilos.
+- Dodecanese: Astypalea, Halki, Karpathos (Karpathos Town, Diafani), Kalymnos, Kasos, Kastelorizo, Kos, Leros, Lipsi, Nisyros, Patmos, Rhosdes, Symi, Tilos.

 - Cyclades: Amorgos (Aigiali, Katapola), Anafi, Donousa, Folegandros, Ios, Iraklia, Kimolos, Koufonissi, Kythnos, Milos, Mykonos, Naxos, Paros, Schinoussa, Serifos, Sifnos, Sikinos, Syros, Santorini (Thira), Thirassia, Tinos.